gardenlinux/gl-oci/README.md

 for arbitrary data.
 * Create manifests based on data and mediatypes defined in a simple  yaml files
 * Attach layers and annotations to existing manifests
+* Status System (incomplete, complete, final) for all oci manifests

 ## Setup